 Saudi Arabia Compensation Laws

-Saudi Arabia does not have a minimum wage for the private sector, but public sector employees must make at least $7,585 a year, or about 28,444 Saudi Arabian Riyal (SAR).
+Saudi Arabia does not have a minimum wage for the private sector, but public sector employees must make at least 4,000 Saudi Arabian Riyal (SAR) per month as of April 2021.
 Saudi Arabia compensation laws also dictate overtime payment of 100% an employee’s normal hourly rate plus a 50% bonus.
 Work on Friday or a public holiday is considered overtime.

 The country also has a generous severance pay, which is 15 days of wages for an employee’s first five years of work, then a full month of wages for every year after that.
 This severance package is different for Saudi nationals, who have rights to certain severance pay per their employment contract.